Select Page

 • When approaching the operation room, the individual must wear a medical gown and remove any personal belongings.

-• The anesthesiologist will provide general anaesthesia to the patient after being on the examination table, rendering the patient asleep for the duration of the procedure.
+• The anesthesiologist will provide general anesthesia to the patient after being on the examination table, rendering the patient asleep for the duration of the procedure.

 • Before the treatment, an intravenous connection may be put through your arm and your wrist.